383 BC

-Year 383 BC wasof the pre-Julian Roman calendar.
+Year 383 BC was of the pre-Julian Roman calendar.
 At the time, it was known as the Year of the Tribunate of Poplicola, Capitolinu, Rufus, Flavus, Mamercinus and Trebonius (or, less frequently, year 371 Ab urbe condita).
 The denomination 383 BC for this year has been used since the early medieval period, when the Anno Domini calendar era became the prevalent method in Europe for naming years.